Pursuant (LOL) to my previous post on voting and ballot secrecy, I will now explain what the phrase “Your vote is secret” means.

 Discussions of voting decisions, processes, etc. are always healthy and fruitful – so long as these discussions are conducted in a healthy manner, of course, with healthy people who are willing to listen to you, as opposed to, say, antagonising/intimidating/irritating/pooh-poohing you.

-The only way to confirm how I actually voted would be to:
+- The only way to confirm how you actually voted would be to:

 - Obtain a court order to open up the ballot boxes (and – mind you – there needs to be a good reason for this),

-- Trace my polling card number to the voting slip number, then
+- Trace your polling card number to the voting slip number, then

 - Find the correct voting slip hidden among the hundreds of voting slips in the ballot box.

-Moreover, Agagooga a.k.a.
-Gabriel Seah made a very insightful comment on Twitter about this matter:
+Agagooga a.k.a.
+Gabriel Seah made a very insightful comment on Twitter about this:

 One should vote holistically.
 If I had to agree with everything a party/candidate said I’d spoil my vote.